Which place is cheaper, Copenhagen or Cesis?

 When we compare the travel costs of actual travelers between Cesis and Copenhagen, we can see that Copenhagen is more expensive.
 And not only is Cesis much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Cesis would let you spend less money overall.
 Or, you could decide to spend more money in Cesis and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Copenhagen would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Copenhagen than you might in Cesis.

-Copenhagen is bigger, and its population is about 63.4 times larger than the population of Cesis.
-When comparing the population of Cesis vs. Copenhagen, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Copenhagen has a larger population, and is about 60 times larger than the population of Cesis.
+When comparing the sizes of Cesis and Copenhagen, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.